iodeslykos/shea/README.md

 ## License.

 The contents of this repository are covered under the MIT standard license.
-See [`LICENSE.md`](LICENSE.md) for details.
+See [`LICENSE`](LICENSE) for details.

 ## Issues & Contributions.